pehruby/pacman/README.md

 * Controller board is build on ATMega328P chip.
 Arduino Uno can be used as well.
 Datapin 3 controls the LED string.

 * 200x WS2811 LEDs (4 string of 50 LEDs connected together) were bought on eBay.
 * paper parts were laser cutted from 3mm cardboard plates of size 800x500mm.
 DWG and PDF source files are located in Misc directory.
-6 3mm cardboard plates of size 800x500mm are needed
+6 cardboard plates are needed

+* velcro tapes are used to attach the back cover of the panel

+For those who live near to Prague:
+Paper (cardboard and translucent cover paper) were bought in http://www.grandpapir.cz/ Laser cutting was performed in http://www.kavalir.cz